nategood/commando/README.md

 These options work on the "command" level

+### `useDefaultHelp (bool help)`

+The default behavior of Commando is to provide a --help option that spits out a useful help page generated off of your option definitions.
+Disable this feature by calling `useDefaultHelp(false)`

+### `setHelp (string help)`

+Text to prepend to the help page.
+Use this to describe the command at a high level and maybe some examples usages of the command.

 ## Option Definition Options

 These options work on the "option" level, even though they are chained to a `Command` instance